alien4cloud/alien4cloud-rms-scheduler-plugin/README.md

 ttl_unit | MINUTE
 retry_on_error | true

-This other example will trigger run workflow each 10 minutes if conditions are satisfied (with temporal window of 2 minutes) :
+This other example will trigger run workflow after a 10 minutes delay (after the deployment, or system start), if conditions are satisfied (with temporal window of 2 minutes) :

 Property name | value
 ------------ | -------------